 Need to escape the crowds?
 The long, wind-swept Fonte da Telha is the perfect hideout close to Lisbon.
 Don’t be surprised by the odd nudist, they’re just looking for a solitary spot too.
-Framed by golden jagged cliffs, laced with scrub, this beach deliciously empty in the off-season.
-In these winter months, you can hike along the Transpraia railway as its located along with the Fóssil Nature Reserve.
+Framed by golden jagged cliffs, laced with scrub, this beach is deliciously empty in the off-season.
+In these winter months, you can hike along the Transpraia railway as it's located along with the Fóssil Nature Reserve.
 From June until September, the beach gets busier as it’s an idyllic spot to cool off from the penetrating Portuguese rays.
 Sophisticated beach clubs, O Bohemian, Praia da Princesa, and Irmão get lively, as they each serve good food and excellent tunes.
 The large crashing waves are perfect for surfing, so grab your board and spend the day in the beautiful scenery of this natural park.
-Swimmers, take care and don’t go too far out.
+Swimmers, take care, and don’t go too far out.
 The fastest way to get here is by car, which takes about 40 minutes outside of the peak traffic hours, but you can also combine a train and ferry journey for a 90-minute trip.

 Praia do Guincho

 Praia do Guincho is an Atlantic beach on the Estoril coast, just five bikeable kilometers from the charming town of Cascais.
 Largely considered one of the best beaches in Portugal, Guincho is what family holidays are made of.
 A word of warning: the sea here has a strong undercurrent, and check the wind forecast before heading out.
 If clear skies are ahead, pack your bags and take the 40-minute journey either by car or train.
 Its rugged cliffs and greenery make for a beautiful setting.
-In terms of activities, you can fish from the sand or rocky outcrop, plus surfing, wind or otherwise, is excellent here and if you are in need of assistance try Mowzes Surf School.
+In terms of activities, you can fish from the sand or rocky outcrop, plus surfing, wind or otherwise, is excellent here and if you need assistance try Mowzes Surf School.
 But it’s not the best for sunbathing, and swimmers need to watch for red flags.
 To round off the day, grab dinner at Meste Zé.
 Or serious foodies might head straight for Michelin-star Restaurante Fortaleza do Guincho which has breathtaking panoramic views.

 Praia dos Galapinhos

 Praia Grande is a simple choice, but this less busy and no-frills beach has everything you need.
-The large stretch of sandy beach is couched between a steep cliff face that has a historic walk around fossilized dinosaur footprints, and on the other side, the large Arribas Sintra Hotel allows visitors to slip in for a small fee and take a dip in its Olympic-size pool.
-A plus when the waves are epic and overrun with surfers and wind-kites.
+The large stretch of sandy beach is couched between a cliff face that has a historic walk around fossilized dinosaur footprints, and on the other side, the large Arribas Sintra Hotel allows visitors to slip in for a small fee and take a dip in its Olympic-size pool.
+A plus when the waves are epic and overrun with surfers and wind kites.
 Bar do Fundo, a cliffside Portuguese eatery offers fresh seafood and fine dining, with a terrace for beautiful views.
 And nearby you’ve got Praia Adraga, a sandy inlet with jagged cliffs, and village Azenhas do Mar has an exceptional but expensive, restaurant carved into the cliff face.
-When scanning the menu, look for percebes (goose barnacles), a local speciality that is dangerous to catch.
+When scanning the menu, look for percebes (goose barnacles), a local specialty that is dangerous to catch.
 You can get here by train in about two hours or opt for an hour-long drive.

 Praia da Parede

 If you are short on time but want maximum sun, Praia da Parede is on your doorstep.
 A seemingly perfect curl of sand reaching the fortress of São Julião da Barra, this small beach is a welcome respite from the city heat.
 It is clean and is said to be rich in iodine, which makes it good for swimming when the tide is in.
-While neighbouring Carcavelos draws a younger, international crowd, Praia da Parede gets our vote.
-It's close to Buraca Roasters Cafe, to which you can lug your laptop, and you are just minutes from the delicious mounds of shrimp and crab at Portugese hotspot Eduardo das Conquilhas.
+While neighboring Carcavelos draws a younger, international crowd, Praia da Parede gets our vote.
+It's close to Buraca Roasters Cafe, to which you can lug your laptop, and you are just minutes from the delicious mounds of shrimp and crab at Portuguese hotspot Eduardo das Conquilhas.
 Plus, just fifteen minutes on the Cascais line from Cais do Sodre, you can reach Parede in a heartbeat.